softindex/datakernel/examples/http-helloworld/README.md

 ## Purpose
-In this guide we will create simple but scalable "Hello World" HTTP server.
+In this guide we will create a simple yet scalable "Hello World" HTTP server.

 ## Introduction
 DataKernel uses event-driven programming model.
 The key component of DataKernel framework is Eventloop which polls